bagusardin25/SovereignMind/README.md

 | 🟣 **CFO Agent** | Financial analysis, risk scoring & treasury execution | JSON API Request Agent + LLM Inference Agent |
 | 🔷 **CMO Agent** | Market intelligence & sentiment analysis | LLM Parse Website Agent + LLM Inference Agent |

-Every decision produces a **public execution receipt** verifiable via Somnia's consensus mechanism — making SovereignMind a transparent, blockchain-anchored autonomous treasury manager.
-Admin authority is gated behind `onlyOwner` and intended for multisig custody.
+Decisions and treasury outcomes are recorded on-chain.
+A receipt proves the recorded transaction; it does not by itself prove that a proposed rebalance executed.
+Admin authority is gated behind `onlyOwner` and is intended for multisig custody.

 ---